spatie/laravel-stripe-webhooks/README.md

 ### Retrying handling a webhook

 All incoming webhook requests are written to the database.
 This is incredibly valueable when something goes wrong handling a webhook call.
-Because the job accepted the stored `WebhookCall`, you can easily retry the job after you investigated and fixed the cause of failure.
+You can easily retry the job after you investigated and fixed the cause of failure like this:

-Here's how you can retry handling a previously failed web hook call:

 ```php
 use Spatie\StripeWebhooks\StripeWebhookCall;